f1tenth/f1tenth_baselines/README.md

 *F1TENTH: An Open-source Evaluation Environment for Continuous Control and Reinforcement Learning*

 in the Post Proceedings of the NeurIPS 2019 Demonstration and Competition Track.
+For the Gym Environment, please see the repo [here](https://github.com/f1tenth/f1tenth_gym).

 If you find our environment or the baseline solutions useful, please cite:
 ```